 Nancy Hogg at 817-269-5574

 What is horse judging?
 Basically, it is learning to do what judges do at a horse show - placing the class.
 However, there is much more to learn than just how to place the class.
-While judging a horse at halter, we learn about balance, structural correctness, faults and blemishes.
+While judging a horse at halter, we learn about conformation, balance, structural correctness, faults and blemishes.
 We also learn to evaluate the whole horse.
 Then we place the horse with the most positives at the top of the class.
 This is called evaluation and decision making, two very important life skills.
 We also learn to evaluate all the performance classes at a horse show and place the horses accordingly.
 It makes watching a horse show a much more pleasant experience.

 Another great skill learned in horse judging is the ability to give oral reasons.
 A class is designated as an oral reasons class.
 The contestants take notes on that class and at the end of the contest go before a judge and give an orderly explanation of why they placed the class the way they did.
 This is public speaking at it's best!
 It is a valuable life skill.
 You can imagine the thoughts that go through a shy nine year old youth's mind about this task, but over the years they have all been able to do it and get better each time.